andrefigueira/python-trading-bot/README.md

    alpaca-bot run --mode paper
    ```

-   Open `http://localhost:8000` for the dashboard (requires web extras).
+   The dashboard launches automatically at `http://localhost:8000` (requires web extras).
+Use `--no-ui` to disable.

 ## Using the Makefile